Fae Ellington: Background

 Fae Audrey Ellington was born on 28 May 1950 in the district of Smithville in Clarendon Parish, Jamaica.
 She was the only child of Mary "Mae" Williams, and Exford Joseph Ellington, a school teacher.
 Her parents never married and Fae would not meet her father until she was 21 years old.
 In addition to growing up with the stigma of being a child of unwed parents, Ellington also had asthma and dyslexia.

 Career

-In 1974, Ellington joined the Jamaica Broadcasting Corporation (JBC), eventually hosting Morning Time for over a dozen years.
+In 1974, Ellington joined the Jamaica Broadcasting Corporation (JBC), eventually hosting Morning Ride for over a dozen years.
 She also served as one of the main news anchors on Jamaican radio and television for decades.

 In 2005, she made her directorial debut, when she staged the one-woman show Who Will Sing for Lena.

 She currently hosts the programme Profile on Television Jamaica, replacing the previous host Ian Boyne after his death.